 Get a copy of your credit report

-You can get a copy of your credit report from a credit reference agency to see if you have a CCJ against you.
+You can get a copy of your personal credit report from a credit reference agency to see if you have a CCJ against you.
 You‘ll have to pay a small fee for the report.
 It’s a good idea to check your credit report regularly to make sure your information is up to date.

 Ways to Remove a CCJ from Your Credit Records